New Study Finds Most Managers Prefer Robots to Human Employees

 March 13, 2019

-The second annual national survey by edtech firms MindEdge and Skye Learning has discovered that 58% of U.S. managers prefer robots to human workers.
-In fact, most U.S. managers believe that robots perform higher-quality work than humans and nearly half expect automation to lead to additional job losses over the next five years.
+A national survey by two edtech firms, MindEdge and Skye Learning, has discovered that 58% of American managers prefer robots over human workers.
+In fact, most U.S. managers think robots outperform humans.
+Many managers (about half) also think automation will soon lead to widespread job losses.
 But the perception that robots are more efficient than humans is not only expected to impact the number of available jobs.
 As the MindEdge and Skye Learning report emphasizes, the shift will also have huge implications on training as human workers retrain to remain relevant.

 Managers Prefer Robots to Human Workers

 While humans may still be more fun to hang out with in the lunchroom, most managers agree that robots are improving their overall quality of work.
 In some cases, managers believe that robots are even outperforming human workers.

 According to the MindEdge and Skye Learning report on automation, 65% of U.S. managers would say they would maintain the same level of automation whether or not cost benefits are realized.
 The study also found that automation is already widespread in the United States.
 Of those managers surveyed, 74% said their firms had already adopted robotics or artificial intelligence (AI) in the last few years.
 About a quarter of those surveyed said they had also already witnessed job loses due to automation.